-- Friend to All Children / One of the Kids: He gets along well with Buzz Blitzman, Thrash, and Mooky, the kids that work at the comic book store.
+- Friend to All Children: He gets along well with Buzz Blitzman, as well as Thrash and Mookie, the kids that work at the comic book store.

 - Friend to All Living Things: He befriends and takes care of the baby alien in the episode "Bringing Down Baby."